Art and Iconography

 darkened, and entire portions of the image missing or poorly restored.

-own pattern.
+pattern.
 Work for an image similar to the original, as it would have appeared when new.
-You can
+You can trace

-trace the easily visible outline and eye position, then sketch in the face and the flowing folds of the
+the easily visible outline and eye position, then sketch in the face and the flowing folds of the garments.

 If parts of the original are missing, badly restored, or hard to see, review other icons of the same or

-perhaps you can do a little better!
-Your icon, like theirs, will be a unique work of art and devotion, so
+you can do a little better!
+Your icon, like theirs, will be a unique work of art and devotion, so there is no

 MODERN ICONS CAN ALSO BE PROBLEMATIC AS MODELS

-that it is a good model.
-This is a common problem with depictions of modern or non-Byzantine saints,
+it is a good model.
+This is a common problem with depictions of modern or non-Byzantine saints, such

-such as Saint Francis of Assisi.
-I do not recommend working from such a model until you are
+as Saint Francis of Assisi.
+I do not recommend working from a contemporary model until you are

 thoroughly familiar with the Byzantine style of iconography.